 Connecticut’s Northeast Corner is a great area to get outdoors with all three generations of your family.
 Take a leisurely stroll on the Putnam River Trail, which boasts beautiful foliage if you go in the fall.
 Or visit Woodstock Orchards, Fort Hill Farms, or Buell’s Orchard in Eastford.
 For a breathtaking memory the family will never forget, take a hot air balloon ride at Connecticut Voyager Balloons in Woodstock.
 If your family shares a love of motor vehicles, visit Thompson Motor Speedway for racing events and a golf club.

-If you’re traveling in Mystic Country, make the most of the casinos and stay over with the Family Fun for All package at Mohegan Sun, or book a night and explore all that’s waiting at Foxwoods Resort Casino – you’re sure to find plenty of family fun.
-Another great spot to stay is downtown Mystic, where the views, activities and downtown charm will be adored by grandparents and grandchildren alike.
+If you’re traveling in Mystic Country, make the most of the casinos and stay over at Mohegan Sun, or book a night and explore all that’s waiting at Foxwoods Resort Casino – you’re sure to find plenty of family fun.
+Another great spot to stay is downtown Mystic, where the views, activities, and downtown charm will be adored by grandparents and grandchildren alike.
 Book a night in the Steamboat Inn, Harbor View Landing, or the Mystic Marriott Hotel to be near this popular spot.

 Grab a pizza with everyone’s favorite toppings and more at Ocean Pizza Restaurant in New London, or find everyone’s breakfast favorites all day long at Mystic Diner.
 In downtown Mystic, enjoy a nice meal at Oyster Club or grab a slice at the famous Mystic Pizza, then head to Mystic Drawbridge Ice Cream or Sift Bake Shop for dessert.
 For great kid’s menus and delicious dishes for all, try Olde Tymes Restaurant in Norwich or Chester’s Barbecue in Groton, which also offers family-style meals.

-Grandma and Grandpa will love making discoveries (and great memories) with the kids at Mystic Aquarium and Mystic Seaport Museum, or strolling through the shops in Olde Mistick Village.
+Grandma and Grandpa will love making discoveries (and great memories) with the kids at Mystic Aquarium and Mystic Seaport Museum or strolling through the shops in Olde Mistick Village.
 Plus find even more to discover at the Custom House Maritime Museum in New London or New England Science & Sailing in Stonington.
-At The Shops at Nature’s Art Village, you’ll find joy for all ages from antiquing and jewelry shops to mini golf and fossil finding.
-And on a rainy day, solve riddles as a family at Lost Totem Escape Trail in Mystic or MindBreak Escape Rooms in Norwich.
+At The Shops at Nature’s Art Village, you’ll find joy for all ages from antiquing and jewelry shops to mini-golf and fossil finding.
+And on a rainy day, solve riddles as a family at Mystified Escape Rooms in Mystic or MindBreak Escape Rooms in Norwich.